 3. Submit your application to the Board.

 The next step to getting your license is to prepare and submit an application by mail or online to the Board to register for the required examinations and begin the process of verification.
-The Board requires you include an official, sealed transcript of your doctoral degree (sent directly from your university), and a $305.00 application fee.
+The Board requires you include an official, sealed transcript of your doctoral degree (sent directly from your university), and $305 in application fees.
+You will also need to complete electronic fingerprinting and background screening.

 If you have not yet completed your postdoctoral experience, you may apply for licensure by examination under the bifurcation method, by which you may sit for the required exams before completing your supervised experience.